alexbevi/alexbevi.github.com/source/about/index.markdown

 footer: true
 ---

-{% img left /images/headshot.png %}
+{% img right /images/headshot.png Me %}

 The name's Alex, and I'm a full time Application Developer at [Astley Gilbert Limited](http://www.astleygilbert.com) in Toronto.

 I've been writing software professionally since 2000, and have had the opportunity to flex my creative muscle in a number of lanugages and technologies.